-Walt Disney World is well known for being a popular vacation destination for families, but sometimes you just want to ditch the kids and have some couples time at the House of the Mouse.
+Walt Disney World is well known for being a popular vacation destination for families, but sometimes you just want to ditch the kids and have some alone time at the House of the Mouse.
 So you might be wondering what are the best Disney resorts for couples?

-First off, if you are headed down to one of the Disney World resorts for a couples vacation, you’re most likely NOT going to pick one of the Value resorts.
-If your budget allows for something nicer like one of the Moderate or Deluxe resorts for your couples trip to Disney.
-But if you do end up staying at one of the Value resorts at Disney, we’d suggest Pop Century or Art of Animation over the All Star resorts.
-Most of your large kids sports groups usually stay at the All Star resorts, but sometimes they also show up at the Pop or Art of Animation as well.
+First off, if you are headed down to one of the Disney World hotels for a more romantic vacation, you’re most likely NOT going to pick one of the Value hotels.
+If your budget allows for something nicer like one of the Moderate or Deluxe hotel categories for your getaway trip to Disney, then we suggest you go that route.
+But if you do end up staying at one of the Value hotels at Disney, we’d suggest Pop Century or Art of Animation over the All Star ones.
+Most of your large kids sports groups usually stay at the All Star hotels, but sometimes they also show up at Pop or Art of Animation as well.

 So we’re going to focus on Disney World’s Moderate and Deluxe resorts only, and in no particular order, this is how we would rank the best Disney resorts for couples….

-While both Port Orleans resorts, French Quarter and Riverside, are great, French Quarter feels more like a family resort.
+While both Port Orleans properties, French Quarter and Riverside, are great, French Quarter feels more like a family resort.
 It’s bright and colorful and feels like a fun place to stay.
-But Riverside has a much more romantic atmosphere about it for couples, especially if you are staying in the Magnolia Bend section, which is the mansions.
+But Riverside has a much more romantic atmosphere about it, especially if you are staying in the Magnolia Bend section, which is the mansions.
 The Alligator Bayou section is very nice as well – it is one of the most peaceful spots on Disney property.
 Plus they also offer the Royal Rooms, which are Princess themed, and are absolutely gorgeous.
 The whole property is beautiful and you can sit on a bench or lay in a hammock and just relax.
 Plus, you can walk over to French Quarter and grab a coffee and some Mickey-shaped beignets (with or without alcohol), and people watch.

 The room refurbs at Coronado Springs Resort were completed last year and after the construction of the Gran Destino Tower, this resort is going to be awesome!
 They’ve got the new restaurant, 3 Bridges Bar and Grille that just opened recently, there’s going to be a rooftop restaurant on the top floor of the tower, not to mention Maya Grill has great food, Cafe Rix – the sports bar lounge, and even Pepper Market – so many options to eat on property!
 The property itself is beautiful, and yes, it is a convention center, so you will have more business people around rather than families, but it’s still pretty quiet during the day if you choose to stay on property and hang by the pool rather than go to the park.
-(We love spending the day at the resorts!)

 Here is where the good stuff is and the category of Disney hotels we recommend if you’re planning a couple’s getaway at Disney World.

-The Grand Floridian at Disney World is one of the more expensive resorts on property, very beautiful and feels like the kind of place to have a couples retreat.
+The Grand Floridian at Disney World is one of the more expensive hotels on property, very beautiful and feels like the kind of place to have a couples retreat.
 It has Senses, the onsite spa, where you can get a couples massage.
-This is one of the resorts that has a very romantic feeling about it.
+This is one of the places that has a very romantic feeling about it.
 There’s even a wedding pavilion where if you were thinking about getting married, you could do it there (for a price).
 It feels very elegant and fancy – almost like if you walked in wearing shorts and flip flops everyone would look at you like you’re crazy or you don’t belong there, but that’s simply not true.
 It’s very kid and family friendly, but obviously, it’s going to depend on your budget if you can stay there.

-The Boardwalk feels like the same era as the Grand Floridian, but it’s much more relaxed with a “beachy” feel to the resort, almost like you’re in the Hamptons- making it one of the best Disney resorts for couples!
+The Boardwalk feels like the same era as the Grand Floridian, but it’s much more relaxed with a “beachy” feel to this Disney resort, almost like you’re in the Hamptons- making it one of the best Disney resorts for couples!
 There’s the actual wooden boardwalk with the shops and nighttime entertainment like the AbracadaBar and Jelly Rolls, and Flying Fish restaurant.
 You have a built-in date night right outside your resort door (well, technically, you have to leave the actual resort to get onto the boardwalk, but it’s a short walk).

 Then there’s the food, which is some of the best on Disney property.
-You’ve got ‘Ohana, Kona Cafe, Trader Sam’s, Captain Cook’s – all great choices for couples.
+You’ve got ‘Ohana, Kona Cafe, Trader Sam’s, Captain Cook’s – all great choices.
 There’s the Spirit of Aloha Luau dinner show you can go see.
 You can get a Dole Whip with rum and sit by the pool, or take out one of those paddle boats that will make your legs feel like jelly by the end.
 You can even rent an actual boat and go fishing.
 You can watch the fireworks down by the beach instead of with the crowds on Main Street (they even pipe in the music).

 Basically you can’t go wrong staying at any of the Disney Deluxe resorts because they all have so much to do and a variety of places to eat that they feel almost all-inclusive and you don’t even have to step foot inside a park.
-Not that you can’t have the best time and enjoy your couple-time together at a Moderate or Value resort, either.
+Not that you can’t have the best time and enjoy your couple-time together at a Moderate or Value Disney resort, either.
 What really matters is who you’re with!

-If you enjoyed this article on Best Disney Resorts for Couples, then be sure to check out some other resort articles we have, like our Pop Century Review!
+If you enjoyed this article on Best Disney Resorts for Couples, then be sure to check out some other Disney resort articles we have, like our Pop Century Review!